esrnru/devopsproject/README.md

    ```
 5. Execute the file `./setup.sh` or `bash setup.sh`

-After these steps, all required dependencies will be installed and containers will be up and running.
+After these steps, all required dependencies will be installed and containers will be up and running. `sudo docker ps` can be used to see the information of the running containers.

 To test the application, [http://localhost:8080](http://localhost:8080) can be visited in a web browser.